Board of Directors

 Paula holds a master’s degree in Education from Towson University.
 She has taught education and leadership classes at the University level and has served on the boards of several community service organizations.

 She and her husband Clem currently reside in Ellensburg Washington home of Central Washington University where Clem is a professor of accounting.
-Paula and Clem have two grown children, Erik and Katti, and four very spoiled dogs.
+Paula and Clem have two grown children, Erik and Katti, and three very spoiled dogs.

 Dr. Clemense Ehoff Jr., CPA - Treasurer, Finance Committee Co-Chair